Vyral/base-template/_posts/2022-01-31-what-will-our-market-do-this-year.md

 **If you’re thinking about selling your house, there will still be plenty of buyers.** A lot of people still have equity in their homes, but if we don’t increase interest rates, something is going to have to give.
 If you’re a buyer, this will be a great year for you.
 You need to take advantage of the interest rates before they get to 3.75%.
 Your monthly payment will go up as rates rise, and it’ll take a while for prices to adjust to the new interest rates.&nbsp;

 Expect prices to increase this year as well.
-They won’t go up 16% like they did the last few years; look for a moderate increase.&nbsp;
+However, they won't go up 16% like they did the last few years; look for a moderate increase.&nbsp;

 The bottom line is that **if you’re not planning to stay in the property long term, be cautious of where and with whom you buy.** If you’re not planning to live in the home for four to five years or use it as a long-term rental property, then it might not be a great time to buy.
 You need the low interest rate to work hard for you over the years to make sure you get a good deal.